Carbon Steel 1050

 0.60 – 0.90 max

-C1050 is a medium carbon, medium tensile steel with good strength, toughness and wear resistance.
+C1050 is a medium carbon, medium tensile steel with reasonable strength and toughness.

-This grade of steel is used for the manufacture of forged shafts and gears and for a wide range of applications that can make use of its good combination of mechanical properties.
+This grade of steel is used for the manufacture of forged shafts and gears and for a wide range of applications that can make use of its attainable mechanical properties.

 Machinability of C1050 is good providing the full annealing cycle described above is used, A coarse lamellar pearlite to coarse spheroidite microstructure gives optimum machinability in C1050.